Delivering the highest professional standards across the sector

 • Make a positive contribution to team culture

-• Continue your professional development to build, maintain and learn new skills and knowledge, striving to achieve the highest standards
+• Continue your professional development to build, maintain and learn new skills and knowledge, striving to achieve the highest standards, complying with any CIH requirements and guidance on continuing professional development

 • Honestly assess your development needs and commit to your own personal development addressing knowledge and skills gaps